escherina/rve.com-docker/jekyll-app/_posts/2016-11-06-jekyll-tips.markdown

 ---
-title:  "Jekyll tips"
+title:  "Writing Liquid tags in code examples on the page"
-date:   2016-11-06
+date:   2016-12-06S
 curlybracket: "{"
 ---
-### Writing Liquid tags in markdown files

 You need to enclose your code in the `{{page.curlybracket}}% raw %}` and `{{page.curlybracket}}% endraw %}` Liquid tags.